 Privacy and Data Security

-Gary is currently representing two companies in privacy litigation brought under the Illinois Biometric Information Privacy Act (BIPA).
+Gary is representing several companies in privacy class actions brought under the Illinois Biometric Information Privacy Act (BIPA).

 A financial company retained Gary to investigate and prosecute claims related to a cyberattack on its information systems.
 Days after retention, we filed suit and obtained a temporary restraining order and order directing the U.S. Marshals Service to seize the defendant's computer equipment.
 The seized equipment led to a second defendant and a second TRO.

 Gary also regularly counsels clients on cybersecurity matters and related indemnity and insurance issues.

 In addition to the privacy class actions discussed above, Gary is currently representing an automobile manufacturer in a putative class action asserting claims related to allegedly defective paint.

 Gary defended Sirius in a putative class action arbitration concerning a lifetime subscription program.
 The case settled favorably before a decision on class certification.

 He defended a streaming media company in internet privacy class actions and prevailed on a motion to compel individual, non-class arbitration pursuant to a clickwrap agreement.

 Gary also represented a technology company in class actions involving allegations of consumer fraud and successfully enforced a forum clause in a license agreement.